Rio Tinto dividend surprise masks aluminium hit

 Rio, cashed up from massive iron ore sales and carrying little debt, had been considered the most likely among the major miners to reward investors with a share buyback or a substantial dividend increase.

-It came through on Thursday, boosting its full year dividend by 34 percent to 145 cents.
-However, it did not expand its $7 billion buyback due to be completed this quarter.
+It came through on Thursday, boosting its full year dividend by 34 percent to 129 cents, however it did not expand its $7 billion buyback due to be completed this quarter.

-"While I would have liked to have seen some capital management, the higher dividend will be appreciated," said Tim Barker, portfolio manager at BT Investment Management, which owns BHP shares.

-While stepping up its dividend, Rio Tinto also flagged higher spending on projects for 2012, budgeted at $16 billion, up from $12.3 billion last year, with more spending on iron ore expansions likely to increase that even further.

 Investors say the company should still have enough cash to chase acquisitions, with Canada's Ivanhoe Mines (IVN.TO), owner of the huge Oyu Tolgoi copper and gold mine operated by Rio Tinto, in its sights.